tshanmukh/CarND-Behavioral-Cloning-P3/writeup.md

 ![Nvidia CNN](cnn-architecture-624x890.png)

 The model has BatchNormalizations after each layer and activations are Relu.
 The final layer is connected to a single node as we are just predicting the streering angle.
 Dropout layer is added to the first Dense layer inorder to avoid overfitting

+A detailed explanation is present in [ End-to-End Deep Learning for Self-Driving Cars ](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)

 #### 2. Attempts to reduce overfitting in the model